UPDATE (May 2016): Learning To Live Out Loud: A Memoir is now available as an Audible audiobook (Amazon) narrated by Piper Laurie herself!

-Piper Laurie, the now 79-year-old Hollywood actress who played the sulky Catherine Martell in Twin Peaks, just published her autobiography titled Learning To Live Out Loud: A Memoir.
-While other media are mostly interested in the screen legend’s disclosure about losing her virginity to actor and later U.S. president Ronald Reagan, I’d like to share the part in which she talks about another secret in her life, the one that David Lynch asked her to keep even from family and friends.
+Piper Laurie, the 1932-born Hollywood actress who played the sulky Catherine Martell in Twin Peaks, just published her autobiography titled Learning To Live Out Loud: A Memoir (available on Amazon).
+While the media are mostly interested in the screen legend’s disclosure about losing her virginity to actor and later U.S. president Ronald Reagan, I’d like to share the part of her memoir in which she talks about another secret in her life, the one that David Lynch asked her to keep even from family and friends.
 If you haven’t seen the second season of Twin Peaks yet, do not read any further.

 There was one creative outlet that relieved some of the pressure.
 With the help of the makeup and wardrobe departments, I would dress in elaborate disguises, a hobby that would become valuable decades later when I made Twin Peaks.
 I went home one day done up as an Asian girl and for about five minutes fooled Edna, our housekeeper.
 She wouldn’t let me into the house.